Fogelman/compyler/docs/index.md

 A language for those who think python could be made a little bit more difficult.
 If you're new here check the example below.

 ## Example

+!!! warning
+    Follow first the [requirements](src/requirements/#requirements) to set up the enviroment.

 Lets write some code to calculate Fibonacci sequence.